w3c/wai-media-guide/planning.md

 * include all that is needed to meet user needs (including what goes beyond minimum accessibility standards and policies)
 * indicate what is required in Web Content Accessibility Guidelines (WCAG) at Level A, AA, and AAA. _(For an explanation of all that, jump down to the [Standards section of this page](#standards).)_

+The links go to a page with details on understanding and implementing each thing.

 ### Audio-only Checklist

 This section covers things like podcasts that don't have video.